ngimb64/Crypt-Drive/README.md

 ### Decryption
 - Download shared cloud drive data
 - Move encrypted data into DecryptDock folder
-- Make sure the users decryption keys have been imported
+- Make sure the user's decryption keys have been imported
 - Enter username to decrypt data or enter to decrypt your own data